 - Confirmed cases of BIA-ALCL have been associated with both textured saline implants and textured silicone gel implants.

 - Smooth breast implants have not been linked to instances of BIA-ALCL.

-- The FDA has not removed textured breast implants from the market; however, women with these types of implants should pay close attention to any swelling or lumps that develop in the breasts.
+- Women with textured breast implants should pay close attention to any swelling or lumps that develop in the breasts.

 - If you have a concern about BIA-ALCL, contact your plastic surgeon as soon as possible for an examination and further testing if necessary.

 - BIA-ALCL can often be treated by removing the breast implant and the tissue capsule that surrounds the implant.
 In some rare instances, further treatment may be necessary.

 As always, your health, safety, and satisfaction are my primary concerns.
 I am happy to answer any questions you have about BIA-ALCL and will be forthcoming with any new developments on this front.
 If you are interested in more information on BIA-ALCL, I have recently updated my breast implants page with a new section dedicated to BIA-ALCL and helpful informational resources on the topic.
 I encourage you to visit this page and explore the resources presented to further educate yourself about BIA-ALCL.